advatrix/interpreter/README.md

 The grid consists of walls, empty cells, cells with boxes on, and an exit cell.

 The robot can move into an adjacent cell if there is no obstacle on it.
-Robot can load and drop boxes.
+The robot can load and drop boxes.

 ## Language syntax

-Every statement of the language should end with newline.
+Every statement of the language must end with newline.
 The language is case-insensitive.

 ### Types